tobiasbp/opfinderklubben/starfield/README.md

-A demo of stars floating on different layers in space.
+The player controls a spaceship an a backdrop of floating stars.
 Left & right keys changes angle.
 Up & down controls speed.
+Space fires bullets.